Yett: Construction

-In Scotland, yetts were traditionally made using a "through and through" construction, with both horizontal and vertical bars either woven alternatively around or through each other, creating a structure almost impossible to dismantle.
+In Scotland, yetts were traditionally made using a "through and through" construction, with both horizontal and vertical bars woven alternatively either around or through each other, creating a structure almost impossible to dismantle.
 The grille was left open.
-The usual method was to build the yett in quadrants with all the bars in a quadrant passing either vertically or horizontally through the mating bars as shown in the photograph.
+The usual method was to build the yett in quadrants with all the bars in a quadrant passing either vertically or horizontally through the mating bars.
 This method of construction for gates is not seen outside Scotland, although window grilles constructed in this manner are found in northern Italy and Tyrol.

-Grated windows in the Scottish style were traditional in Tyrol in the 15th century, and similar window grilles are seen a century later in Venice, particularly the 16th century Palazzo Ducale (although the bars are somewhat larger than those used in Scotland).
-It is likely the craft spread south from Tyrol to the Venetian Republic, but little apparent connection to the earlier Scottish technology, although there was some trade between Scotland and Germany.
+Grated windows in the Scottish style were traditional in Tyrol in the 15th century, and similar window grilles are seen a century later in Venice, particularly at the Palazzo Ducale (although the bars are somewhat larger than those used in Scotland).
+It is likely the craft spread south from Tyrol to the Venetian Republic, but there appears to be little connection to the earlier Scottish technology (although there was some trade between Scotland and Germany).

 Grated iron doors were found in England, but were constructed using a different method.
 For the English-style gate, the vertical bars all passed in front of the horizontal bars, and were riveted or fixed in place; the spaces were infilled with oak, making the gate solid.
-One notable exception, however, is constructed using the Scottish method: a yett from Streatlam Castle, now held at the Bowes Museum in nearby Barnard Castle.
+One notable exception, however, was constructed using the Scottish method: a yett from Streatlam Castle, now held at the Bowes Museum in nearby Barnard Castle.
 Streatlam was rebuilt by Sir George Bowes following damage in the 16th century; the Bowes family had connections in Scotland, which may have inspired the yett construction.

 Since yetts were immensely heavy, and there is little evidence to suggest they were prefabricated, it is possible that many were made locally rather than transported large distances, either by local smiths or itinerant specialists.
 A blacksmith in Elgin called George Robertson made a new iron yett for the great tower at Kilravock in February 1568.
-Many of the yetts and window grilles of Scottish royal palaces were made to measure in the smithy of the royal artillery by William Hill at Edinburgh Castle and transported to houses like Falkland Palace, Hamilton Palace and Linlithgow Palace, and some for Stirling Castle were made in Linlithgow.
+Many of the yetts and window grilles of Scottish royal palaces were made to measure in the smithy of the royal artillery by William Hill at Edinburgh Castle and transported to houses like Falkland Palace, Hamilton Palace, and Linlithgow Palace, and some for Stirling Castle were made in Linlithgow.
 Conventionally, window-grilles were built into the stone window-frames.